McKhanster/atlantis/docs/hackathon/spec.md

-# Rough Draft Specification: Modular AI-Native ERP Extension Suite on Forge with MCP
+# Rough Draft Specification: Modular AI-Native  Extension Suite on Forge with MCP

 ## 1. Overview
-### Project Title: AI-Native ERP Modular Suite (AIMS)
+### Project Title: AI-Native  Modular Suite (AIMS)
 ### Purpose
-This specification outlines a modular, AI-native Enterprise Resource Planning (ERP) extension suite built on Atlassian's Forge platform.
-The suite extends Atlassian products (e.g., Jira for requisition tracking, Confluence for documentation, and Compass for resource mapping) to provide procurement-focused ERP capabilities, inspired by flexible systems like Odoo while incorporating AI for predictive insights.
+This specification outlines a modular, AI-native  extension suite built on Atlassian's Forge platform.
+The suite extends Atlassian products (e.g., Jira for requisition tracking, Confluence for documentation, and Compass for resource mapping) to provide procurement-focused  capabilities, inspired by flexible systems like Odoo while incorporating AI for predictive insights.
 It compensates for Atlassian's weaknesses in resource planning and hardware/procurement workflows while leveraging strengths in agile collaboration.

 The design emphasizes modularity for future agnosticism: A core app handles central AI logic and storage, with pluggable modules connecting via standardized communications.
 To ensure interoperability within the Atlassian environment and between modules, the Model Context Protocol (MCP) is utilized as the primary communication standard.
 MCP, an open-source protocol for secure, two-way AI-to-system interactions, enables AI agents (e.g., Rovo-based) to query and update external/contextual data seamlessly, reducing proprietary dependencies.